 Staff takes full responsibility for children from 9:30-12:00 Monday-Friday during our daily age-group activities.
 At all other times, parents assume responsibility for the supervision, care and safety of their children.
-As a community, we all agree to keep an eye on the children at camp.
+Camp is an incredibly safe environment, and as a community, we all agree to keep an eye on the children at camp.
 However, we do ask that you have awareness of where your kids are during your stay.